d4nt/md5-js/README.md

     > "Not implemented yet"

-**Note:** as of v0.8.0, the Hex and Base64 methods are not fully implemented.
+**Note:** as of v0.9.0, the Base64 method is not fully implemented.

 # License
 This code is licensed under the Simplified BSD License